Splode/hackwild/_drafts/go-input-validation-and-testing.md

 ### Basic Validation Tests

-Now that we have our lead definition, validation rules, and validation method in place we can test validation.
+With a lead definition, validation rules, and validation method in place we can test validation.
 First, we'll test that our validation method passes when our lead field values are valid.
 We call the `Validate` method on the lead and fail the test if it returns an error.

 ```go
 // lead_test.go